Bermuda's legendary Triangle does not deter visitors from taking advantage of air travel

 • Confirm your flight before heading to the airport.

 • Remember that you will only be allowed to pass through security with a ticket for travel.
 (Non-ticketed persons can only pass through if accompanying a child or an elderly or disabled person).
 An official confirmation page for an e-ticket will suffice.
-Make sure you have your ticket or e-ticket confirmation page and your ID before you get to the airport.
+Make sure you have your ticket or e-ticket confirmation page and your passport before you get to the airport.

 • Avoid wearing metal objects such as steel-toed boots, heavy jewelry, or bulky belt buckles, since these items could set off the checkpoint detectors.